Paola Arlotta: Early life and education

 Born in 1971, Arlotta grew up in Capriva del Friuli, Italy.
 She attended liceo scientifico Duca degli Abruzzi in Gorizia.
-She earned an M.S. in biochemistry from the University of Trieste and her Ph.D in molecular biology from the University of Portsmouth under the mentorship of Santa J. Ono in 2000.
-The title of her Ph.D thesis was "The high mobility group protein I-C: transcriptional regulation and involvement in the formation of lipomas in transgenic mice".
+She earned an M.S. in biochemistry from the University of Trieste and her Ph.D. in molecular biology from the University of Portsmouth in 2000.
+The title of her Ph.D. thesis was "The high mobility group protein I-C: transcriptional regulation and involvement in the formation of lipomas in transgenic mice".
 She then completed her postdoctoral research at Harvard Medical School under the mentorship of Jeffrey Macklis at Harvard Medical School.
 She worked in both Boston Children's Hospital and Massachusetts General Hospital studying neurogenesis and CNS repair.
 She was also an instructor in Neurosurgery at Harvard Medical School until 2007.

 In 2007, Arlotta joined the faculty at Harvard University with a laboratory on the Cambridge campus.
 She became the Morris Kahn Associate Professor of Stem Cell and Regenerative Biology as well as a Faculty at the Harvard Stem Cell Institute.
 She was promoted to the Golub Family Professor of Stem Cell and Regenerative Biology at Harvard.
 In 2018, Arlotta was appointed the Chair of the Stem Cell Biology and was appointed to the Quantitative Biology Executive Council.
 She also served on the Life Sciences jury for the Infosys Prize in 2019.